markwylde/spath/README.md

 # Routering
-This is a simple router build in fastn with zero dependancies

-Then use as
+This is a simple, zero dependancy, routing library that can be used with fastn to map the page location to a specific component.

 ## Getting started
 Clone this repo and run the example: